mikeroyal/Cloud-Native-Guide/README.md

 [AWS Lambda](https://aws.amazon.com/lambda/) is an event-driven, serverless computing platform provided by Amazon as a part of the Amazon Web Services.
 It is a computing service that runs code in response to events and automatically manages the computing resources required by that code.

+[Traefik](https://traefik.io/traefik/) is an open-source Edge Router that makes publishing your services a fun and easy experience.
+It receives requests on behalf of your system and finds out which components are responsible for handling them.
+What sets Traefik apart, besides its many features, is that it automatically discovers the right configuration for your services.

 # Containers

 [Kubernetes](https://kubernetes.io/) is an open-source container-orchestration system for automating application deployment, scaling, and management.
 It was originally designed by Google, and is now maintained by the Cloud Native Computing Foundation.